gremmie/m209/docs/index.rst

 You can install it using pip_::

-   $ pip install m209                  # install
+   $ python3 -m pip install m209

-   $ pip install --upgrade m209        # upgrade
+If you aren't familiar with installing Python packages, please see, for example, the `Python Packaging Installing Packages tutorial`_.

-Please note at the time of this update that the version on PyPI is a bit old and is in the process of being updated.
-The lastest version of ``m209`` can be found at the `m209 GitHub page`_.
+The latest version of ``m209`` can always be found at the `m209 GitHub page`_.

 To run the unit tests::